DamianZaremba/damianzaremba.co.uk/content/cv/index.markdown

 * On-Call/Out of hours work.
 * Managing custom platforms, cPanel, Plesk, IIS, Apache, HAProxy, Nginx, LVS.
 * Configured and managed multiple Database and File replication solutions.
-* Dealt with multiple, geo-graphically redundant sites with solutions spanning across 2 or more.
+* Dealt with multiple, geographically redundant sites with solutions spanning across 2 or more.
 * Handled network and power issues on a datacenter level.
 * Solely responsible for investigating and resolving alerts during out of hours.